odinuv/web/en/apv/articles/sql-join/index.md

 {% endhighlight %}

 The above query will give you all locations irrespective of whether some person is using them.
 It will always give you all locations even if they are not used anywhere.
-Outer join is typically used when there is something optional (relations 0..1:1:N or 1..1:0..N).
+An outer join is typically used when there is something optional (relations 0..1:1:N or 1..1:0..N).
 It does not make sense to use it in cases where the relationship is required because it cannot add anything not already returned by `INNER JOIN`.

-The answer to question whether you want to use inner or outer join fully depends on the application you are writing.
+The answer to the question whether you want to use an inner or outer join fully depends on the application you are writing.
 Consider these requests and the corresponding type of join:

-- list all customers and their contact address (outer join)
+- list all customers and their contact addresses (outer join)
 - list all employees enrolled in a course (inner join)
-- list all licenses (including unused ones) and the employee they are assigned (outer join)
+- list all licenses (including unused ones) and the employees they are assigned to (outer join)
 - list all occupied meeting rooms (inner join)
-- list all customers who bought something and their contact address (inner join and outer join)
+- list all customers who bought something and their contact addresses (inner join and outer join)

 ### JOIN Types
-The below diagram shows all the useful join types:
+The diagram below shows all the useful join types:

 {: .image-popup}
 ![Join types Venn diagram](/en/apv/articles/sql-join/join-types.svg)

-The INNER join is an intersection of LEFT and RIGHT join.
-It contains only the rows common to both tables (and to LEFT and RIGHT join).
-Note however that it is not intersection of the tables.
-Its counter part is `FULL OUTER JOIN` which is an union of both LEFT and RIGHT join as it contains the matched rows and unmatched rows from both the left table and the right table.
-Although there is nothing wrong with it, full outer join is rarely used, it simply is not often required in applications.
+The INNER join is an intersection of the LEFT and RIGHT join.
+It contains only the rows common to both tables (and to the LEFT and RIGHT join).
+Note however that it is not the intersection of the tables.
+Its counter part is `FULL OUTER JOIN` which is an union of both the LEFT and RIGHT join as it contains the matched rows and unmatched rows from both the left table and the right table.
+Although there is nothing wrong with it, the full outer join is rarely used, simply it is not often required in applications.

 You may also come across the term *equijoin*.
-That is no other type of join, it is simply a join which uses equality as the join condition.
+That is no other join type, it is simply a join which uses equality as the join condition.
 Most joins are equijoins.

 ### USING